jeffThompson/DigitalFabrication/Week05-MakeAThingWithTheLaserCutter/README.md

 * Due March 6
   * For Feb 27: work on your project, post a thing you need help with or have questions about to Canvas
   * For March 6: finish your project!
+(No need to turn in anything on Canvas)
 * Make something great using the laser cutter
   * What that is, materials, etc are up to you!
 * [Install Fusion 360](https://www.autodesk.com/products/fusion-360/education) by March 6 as well